|1. Offer Curves|

 Tallinn, Capital of Estonia, a view from St. Olaf Church in Tallinn.

 Estonia became a member of the European Union.

-How does its entry into the EU affect their prices?
+How does its accession to the EU affect their prices?

 |A sleepy town of Tallinn is likely to experience a sweeping change in its lifestyle and production patterns after Estonia joined EU in May 2004, together with 9 other new members.
 Estonia's accession will hardly affect the prices within EU, but Estonia's prices will significantly change, which is the source of gains from trade.|